LancreFI/forensics/README.md

 My random scripts to help with Android forensics

+extback.sh:
+This script extracts your Android logical backup taken with ADB.

 extfile.sh:
 This script decompresses zlib packed content from you extracted Android backup!